-Feminist scholars have engaged in recent years with institutional change (Campbell, 2010), namely, with the possibility that a major value-laden assumption, producing guidelines for action within a specific social or political arena, would be replaced by an oppositional framework, introducing a set of alternative values, norms and ways of sense-making (Waylen, 2014; Bacchi and Ronnblom, 2014).
-The question leading to the interest taken in the institutional approach concerned the odds that feminist political activism would gain the power to replace exclusionary gendered assumptions with inclusionary equitable frameworks liberating women of historical constraints.
-However, as many have observed, the replacement hasn’t occurred and instead collaboration and ambivalence emerged in institutional arenas (Halley et al., 2018).
-Clearly, political struggles both indicated the potential for change and practically, left gender and intersectional power structure in place (MackKay, 2014).
+Recently, feminist scholars have engaged institutional change (Campbell, 2010), exploring the possibility that a major value-laden assumption, producing guidelines for action within a specific social or political arena, would be replaced by an oppositional framework, introducing a set of alternative values, norms, and ways of sense-making (Waylen, 2014; Bacchi and Ronnblom, 2014).
+The question leading to the interest taken in the institutional approach concerns the possibility that feminist political activism would gain the power to replace exclusionary gendered assumptions with inclusionary equitable frameworks.
+However, as many have observed, instead of replacement, collaboration and ambivalence have emerged in institutional arenas (Halley et al., 2018).
+Clearly, political struggles both indicated the potential for change, and, in a practical sense, left gender and intersectional power structures in place (MackKay, 2014).

-The salience of the interplay between formal and informal forces in struggles to dominate institutional storylines, encouraged scholars to turn to the notion of institutional logic, as a source impacting values, sense-making and even action, without necessarily gaining dominance.
-As was explained by MacKay (2014) “Institutional logics can operate at the level of ‘common sense’ and taken for granted-ness, as well as providing discursive or framing resources around which coalitions of actors can mobilise.
-Whilst there will be a dominant logic in any given institutional context, it is important to recognise this will co-exist with other alternative and subordinate logics, providing the opportunity for contestation, and, potentially, change over time” (2019: 13-14).
-Thus, the notion of institutional logic is particularly suitable for accounting for minor but crucial impacts made by a feminist institutional logic within an otherwise neo-liberal reactionary and exclusionary institution of the welfare regime.
+The salience of the interplay between formal and informal forces in struggles to dominate institutional narratives encouraged scholars to apply institutional logic to understand values, sense-making and even action, without necessarily implying that any gained dominance.
+As MacKay (2014) explained, “Institutional logics can operate at the level of ‘common sense’ and taken for granted-ness, as well as providing discursive or framing resources around which coalitions of actors can mobilize.
+Whilst there will be a dominant logic in any given institutional context, it is important to recognize this will co-exist with other alternative and subordinate logics, providing the opportunity for contestation, and, potentially, change over time” (2019: 13-14).
+Thus, the notion of institutional logic is particularly suitable for explaining minor but crucial impacts made by a feminist institutional logic within an otherwise neo-liberal, reactionary, and exclusionary institution of the welfare regime.

-Institutional logics are the central organizing principles and “regimes of practice” (Friedland 2009, 906) from which the organization’s employees derive their understanding of the rational order.
+Institutional logics are the central organizing principles and “regimes of practice” (Friedland 2009, 906) from which the organization’s employees comprehend the rational order.
 According to Thornton, Ocasio and Lounsbury (2012), institutional logic is the aggregate of sources from which social actors in organizations draw guidelines for action, informing their ability to endow a situation with meaning and their action as rational.
-Their vocabulary, justifications, identity, or self-perception are embedded in institutional logics; thus, the totality of principles, practices, and symbols become beneficial to the social actors, differentially shaping how conclusions, thinking processes, considerations, and deliberations unfold.
+Their vocabulary, justifications, and identity or self-perception are embedded in institutional logics; thus, the totality of principles, practices, and symbols become beneficial to the social actors, differentially shaping how conclusions, thinking processes, considerations, and deliberations unfold.
 Further, these authors posit that institutional logics constitute resources providing the context from which organizational actors draw the guidelines, justifications, and sources of authority for action.
 Nevertheless, it cannot be assumed that these reflect a unifying institutional logic, especially during times of transition when activism occurring outside the organization may contribute to the emergence of a new institutional logic.
-Cloutier and Langley (2013) have observed the multiplicity of institutional logics that may occur following cooperation with other organizations, maintaining a political gaze into potentially incompatible conflicting values that are encountered in the context of such multiplicity.
-They developed an approach in which among the many forms of relationships between institutional logics, the multiplicity goes unnoticed but nevertheless, creates possibilities for marginalized action.
+Cloutier and Langley (2013) have observed multiple institutional logics, with potentially incompatible or conflicting values, that may occur following cooperation with other organizations.
+They developed an approach in which the multiplicity goes unnoticed among the many forms of relationships between institutional logics but creates possibilities for marginalized action.